-Your vehicles brake system is vital to the operation of your car, it plays a major role in keeping your family and other road users safe.
-Just the thought of a faulty brake system is enough to generate fear for most of us.
+Your vehicle's brake system is vital to the operation of your car; it plays a significant role in keeping your family and other road users safe.
+Just thinking of a faulty brake system is enough to generate fear for most of us.

-We drive our vehicles at speed and when required put the foot on the brake pedal causing the system to operate and smoothly bring the vehicle to a stop.
+We drive our vehicles at speed and, when required, put the foot on the brake pedal, causing the system to operate and smoothly bring the car to a stop.

-A regular check by your service centre of the brake system is essential to ensure all the parts are working correctly, are in correct adjustment and in good order.
+A regular check by your service centre of the brake system is essential to ensure all the parts are working correctly, are in proper adjustment and are in good order.

 The areas that require inspection are usually